jasonHYLam/mobile-menu/README.md

 - How to target the last non-hidden element; requires two lines, the first using pseudo-selector :not(.hidden), the second selecting the final element via nodeList[nodeList.length].
 - Use of cloneNode(); requires argument true to copy textContent.
 - Looping through nodelist using for ... of loop.
+- Use of position: relative and absolute, and creating container elements to append hover elements and drop down elements to.